MichaIng/DietPi-Docs/docs/dietpi_tools.md

 Example: If you want to duplicate (sync) the data on your external USB HDD to another location, you simply select the USB HDD as the source, then select a target location.
 The target location can be anything from a networked samba file server, or even an FTP server.

+In comparison to `DietPi-Backup` it is more a simple copy mechanism instead a system backup/restore functionality. `DietPi-Sync` shall impress with its simplicity.

 === "Delete mode"

     This setting gives these options: